Beijing Institute of Technology: Education

 BIT has 16 national key disciplines and 25 ministry-level key disciplines.
 BIT offers bachelor's degrees in 60 majors, Master's degrees in 144 majors and Doctorate degrees in 62 majors.
 It also has 17 post-doctorate stations.

 Research

 BIT's research strength lies in electrical engineering, information engineering, automation, photonics, mechanical Engineering, vehicle engineering, aerospace engineering and chemical engineering.
 Emerging research areas developed in recent years include Computer Science, Industrial Design and Higher education research.

 BIT has five national key laboratories (research centers), six national defense key laboratories (research centers), two MOST key laboratories (research centers) and four Beijing municipal key laboratories (research centers).
 It also has a national key science park.
 The annual research expenditure in 2004 was more than 620 million RMB.

-BIT has a think tank, the Center for Energy & Environmental Policy Research (北京理工大学能源与环境政策研究中心) that conducts research on energy economics and environmental management.
+BIT is one of the Seven Sons of National Defence.

+Rankings

+BIT is ranked among the top 20 universities in China and top 300 in the world.
+In recent national level evaluations BIT was among the first 15 universities to be designated into the "Project 211".
+It is also the tenth university to be designated into the prestigious "Project 985".
+Together with Tsinghua University, Peking University, Beihang University and University of Chinese Academy of Sciences, it is widely considered to be one of the top engineering universities in Beijing.

+BIT is ranked 201-300th in the WURI Global Top 100 Innovative Universities Ranking of 2021.